 The Company expenses advertising and promotions in selling and administrative expenses when incurred.
-Advertising and promotional expenses were approximately \$3.5 million and \$5.6 million for the years ended December 31, 2019 and 2018, respectively.
-Educational and promotional items, called sales aids, are sold to associates to assist in their sales efforts and are included in inventories and charged to cost of sales when sold.
+Advertising and promotional expenses were \$3.2 million and \$3.5 million for the years ended December 31, 2022 and 2021, respectively.
+Educational and promotional items are sold to associates to assist in their sales efforts and are included in inventories and charged to cost of sales when sold.